Kew Green: Notable buildings

-50, Kew Green was the original home of Kew's main primary school, the Queen's Church of England School, founded in 1824 as the King's School (the name of the school changes with the sex of the monarch).
+50, Kew Green was the original home of the King's School, founded in 1824.
+(The school's name changes to the Queen's School during a female monarch's reign.)
 The building was rebuilt in 1887.
 In 1969 the school moved to new premises in Cumberland Road and the Victorian schoolhouse was demolished.
-To preserve its legacy, there is an embroidery of the original building in the pew cushions of St Anne's Church.
+To preserve its legacy, there is an embroidery of the original building in the pew kneelers of St Anne's Church.